w11wo/w11wo.github.io/_posts/2021-07-31-huggingface-jax-community-week.md

 For instance, the [Indonesian RoBERTa Base model](https://huggingface.co/flax-community/indonesian-roberta-base) turned out to be just fine.
 I pushed the final version after the entire training finished, converted the model to PyTorch, and somehow it wasn't outputting jibberish?!
 All along, I could have possibly pulled the first epoch of the model, or maybe even epoch zero judging from the performance 🤦‍♂️.

-I was so close from giving up, but seeing the Base model working just as intended, I was back on track and became motivated to work on this project once again.
+I was so close to giving up, but seeing the Base model working just as intended, I was back on track and became motivated to work on this project once again.
 The next boss to conquer: `RoBERTa` Large.

 I naively thought training the Large rendition would be as trivial as training the Base model.
 But it turned out to be even more frustrating than the first attempt...
 Why?
-Well unlike the Base model, the `RoBERTa` Large didn't like the same value of learning rate.
+Well, unlike the Base model, the `RoBERTa` Large didn't like the same value of learning rate.
 The training loss fluctuated constantly, leading me to think that it is overshooting due to a learning rate that's too high (I was using `2e-4`).

 And thus I decided to decrease it by about an order of magnitude (`2e-5`).
 It was, unsurprisingly, too low of a learning rate..
 Even from the first few epochs, I can see that the model is not learning.
 Killed the process and increased the learning rate to `7e-5`.
-At that point it was about midnight, so I crossed my fingers and went to sleep.
-I woke up excited on the next day, and just like that, it still didn't learn 😤.
+At that point, it was about midnight, so I crossed my fingers and went to sleep.
+I woke up excited the next day, and just like that, it still didn't learn 😤.
 Not a lucky number 7 after all...

 <center>
 <img src="{{site.baseurl}}/images/2021/07/hf-jax-week/roberta-large-training-loss.png" style="zoom: 70%;"/>